peiranxiao/journal-redirector/README.md

 # journal-redirector
 Redirect journal websites to the proxy server of your institution in Chrome.
 E.g., https://onlinelibrary.wiley.com/doi/10.3982/ECTA15510 → https://onlinelibrary-wiley-com.ezproxy.bu.edu/doi/10.3982/ECTA15510.

-When you Google or click on a link to a paper (e.g., http://www.aeaweb.org/articles.php?doi=10.1257/mic.3.2.114), more often than not, you are unable to download it even though your institution has a subscription.
+When you Google or click on a link to a paper (e.g., http://www.aeaweb.org/articles.php?doi=10.1257/mic.3.2.114), more often than not, you are unable to download it directly even though your institution has a subscription (worse still, Institutional Login/Access through your Institution will not work).
 This method saves you the hassle of searching it again on your institution's library or proxy server.

 - Step 1: Download the Redirector extension from the Chrome web store: https://chrome.google.com/webstore/detail/redirector/ocgpenflpmgnfapjedencafcfakcekcd.
 - Step 2: Download Redirector.json from this repo.